magento/knowledge-base/src/how-to/general/magento-commerce-cloud-cpu-allocation-calculation.md

 ---
-title: Magento Commerce Cloud: CPU allocation calculation
+title: "Magento Commerce Cloud: CPU allocation calculation"
-labels: CPU Allocation,calculation,configuration,hardware resources,phCPU,query
+labels: "CPU Allocation,calculation,configuration,hardware resources,phCPU,query"
 ---

 The attached article provides detailed guidelines on what metrics should be used when making decisions about CPU allocation, and how to calculate them.